GeoSensorWebLab/data-transloader/README.markdown

 $ transload get observations --source environment_canada --station XCM --cache /datastore/weather
 ```

-In this example, observations for the Environment Canada station `XCM` (Cambridge Bay) are downloaded to a local cache in the `/datastore/weather/environment_canada/XCM/YYYY/MM/DD/HHMMSS.xml` file.
-The year/month/day and hour/minute/second are parsed from the observation file provided by the data source.
+In this example, observations for the Environment Canada station `XCM` (Cambridge Bay) are downloaded to a local cache in the `/datastore/weather/environment_canada/XCM/YYYY/MM/DD/HHMMSS+0000.xml` file.
+The year/month/day and hour/minute/second/time zone offset are parsed from the observation file provided by the data source.

 If a file already exists with the same name, it is **overwritten**.